damballa/parkour/doc/mr-detailed.md

   each tuple key.
 - `:none` – Consume input without actually sinking any tuples.

-Parkour applies the `parkour.mapreduce/sink` sink function to these annotated collection to write the output tuples, or one may call it explicitly in order to e.g. produce output from the reduction of a grouping sub-collection.
+Parkour applies the `parkour.mapreduce/sink` function to these annotated collection to write the output tuples.
+One may also call it explicitly in order to e.g. produce output from the reduction of a grouping sub-collection.

 The output shape annotations also allow composition of task functions for the above shapes – `(mr/keys (mr/sink-as :keys coll))` is a no-op, and `(mr/keys (mr/sink-as :keyvals coll))` is (almost) the same as `(map first coll)`.

-## `Partitioner`
+## Partitioner

 Parkour partitioner functions follow essentially the same interface as the `Partitioner#getPartition()` method, with handful of adapter variations.
 A